Thursday, 17 October 2024

 The Visit to this Sri Mallinatha Swamy Jain Temple at Mannargudi was a part of the “Visit to Shiva, Murugan, Divya Desams, Buddha, and Jain Temples around Nagapattinam” on 4th September 2024.

 This Mallinatha Swamy Jain Temple is dedicated to the 19th Tirthankara of Jainism.
-It is close to Sri Rajagopala Swamy temple of Mannargudi, and it was said that both temples belong to the same period.
+It is close to the Sri Rajagopala Swamy temple of Mannargudi, and it was said that both temples belong to the same period.

 Main Deity: Sri Mallinathaswamy